The Fair Housing Center’s statement on the COVID-19 crisis

 - Guidance for Landlords – Helps landlords to engage with at-risk tenants while remaining in compliance with fair housing laws.
 Includes links to sample rent repayment agreements.

 - Guidance for Tenants – Assists at-risk tenants in understanding and pursuing rent repayment agreements with their landlords.
 Includes links to helpful resources and a sample script for communicating with a landlord.

 Homeowners experiencing a financial hardship due to COVID-19 should contact their mortgage servicer, as all financial institutions are being encouraged to offer forbearance plans to their customers.

 Lucas County announced the Emergency Housing Assistance Program (EHA) to assist income-eligible Lucas County residents living outside Toledo with up to three months of assistance to cover rent or mortgage payments.
 Residents can contact Great Lakes Community Action Partnership Support Specialist Niki Holland at 419-333-6101 or email@example.com.

 Federal CARES Act

-- Borrowers with a federally backed mortgage (HUD, USDA, FHA, VA, Fannie Mae, and Freddie Mac) will not face foreclosure for 60 days and can request a forbearance for up to one year
+- Borrowers with a federally backed mortgage (HUD, USDA, FHA, VA, Fannie Mae, and Freddie Mac) can request a forbearance for up to one year